 For information on withdrawals, transfers and refunds, please view the Bridging Withdrawal/Refund Policy

-To apply for the Ontario Bridging Program Assistance Program (OBPAP) Bursary, applicants must complete a hardcopy of the updated OBPAP Bursary Application Form -2018-2019 and submit it by the application deadline either by mail or in-person to:
+To apply for the Ontario Bridging Program Assistance Program (OBPAP) Bursary, applicants must submit a hardcopy of the OBPAP Bursary Application Form with all supporting documents by the application deadline either by mail or in-person to:

 The Michener Institute of Education at UHN